Vernon Coaker

-Vernon Rodney Coaker, Baron Coaker (born 17 June 1953) is a British politician and life peer serving as Minister of State in the Ministry of Defence since 2024.
-A member of the Labour Party, he was Member of Parliament (MP) for Gedling from 1997 to 2019.
+Vernon Rodney Coaker, Baron Coaker (born 17 June 1953) is a British politician and life peer who has served as Minister of State for Defence since 2024.
+A member of the Labour Party, he was the Member of Parliament (MP) for Gedling from 1997 to 2019.

 Coaker served in government as Minister of State for Policing, Crime and Security from 2008 to 2009, and Minister of State for Schools and Learning from 2009 to 2010.
 In opposition, he was Shadow Secretary of State for Defence from 2013 to 2015 and Shadow Secretary of State for Northern Ireland from 2011 to 2013, and again from 2015 to 2016.
 Coaker lost his seat at the 2019 general election.

 Early life

 Born in Westminster, London, Coaker attended Drayton Manor Grammar School in London.
 He studied for an Economics and Politics BA (Hons) degree at the University of Warwick, then obtained a PGCE at Trent Polytechnic (Clifton College of Education).

 Coaker worked as a teacher, becoming a history teacher at Manvers Pierrepont School (now the Carlton Road Centre of Castle College Nottingham) from 1976 to 1982, then head of department at Arnold Hill School from 1982 to 1988.
 From 1989 to 1995, he was a senior teacher at Bramcote Park School and thence until 1997 he was deputy headmaster at Big Wood School in Bestwood, Nottingham.
 He is a member of the NUT.